zhanggq96/zhanggq96.github.io/_posts/2017-08-29-sketchify.markdown

 custom_css: none
 ---

 In my last post on [*draw*][draw], I explored the use of a [GAN][gan] to generate a set of figures that is alike in appearance to the training dataset.
-The [(R)NN][rnn] used by *draw* is known as a [variational auto-encoder][v-ae], which via a *decoder* draws a generated scene one part at a time, spacially building upon its previous renderings (similar to what writers would describe as a "gardner".)
+The [(R)NN][rnn] used by *draw* is known as a [variational auto-encoder][v-ae], which via a *decoder* draws a generated scene one part at a time, spacially building upon its previous renderings (similar to what writers would describe as a "gardner").
 It is good at locally refining a drawing but has the weakness of lacking context.
 The consequence of this is that the generated images are usually of a similar style and low-level form to the training set data but they will differ in high-level form (see the introduction bit on variational auto-encoders).

 <!--
 <span align="center" class="quickdraw-samples">